Macw07/Macw07/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I'm Macw07, a passionate programmer and algorithm enthusiast.
-I enjoy exploring the intricacies of competitive programming and sharing insights on algorithm design.
+I'm Macw07, a passionate programmer, algorithm enthusiast, and computer science educator.
+I enjoy exploring the intricacies of competitive programming, developing elegant solutions to complex problems, and sharing insights on algorithm design with the community.

-## Motto

 > When you can't find the sunshine, be the sunshine.